rust-lang/rfcs/text/0000-rewind-iterator.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-Setting aside obvious bikeshedding questions around naming (like `Bidirectional`), there are some other approaches we could take here:
+Setting aside obvious bikeshedding questions around naming (like `Bidirectional`), here are some other considerations:

+Many iterators implement `Clone`, which essentially provides something equivalent to `RewindIterator`.
+However, not all iterators can implement `Clone`.
+Primary among these are all iterators that mutably borrow the underlying data structure, since they cannot be cloned.
+One could imagine something like a `SnapshotIterator`, which allows you to get a "temporary" iterator that rewinds the source iterator automatically when it is dropped, but this would probably require generic associated types to let us tie the returned snapshot iterator to the mutable borrow of the original iterator.

-First, iterator types that support this feature could just provide inherent methods that allow you to move the iterator in interesting ways (such as backwards).
+Iterator types that support rewinding could instead just provide inherent methods that allow you to move the iterator in interesting ways (such as backwards).
 Some iterators, like those of `BTreeMap`, may even provide ways for the iterator to "jump", such as to the next element in